Governance

 Steering Committee (2015-2017, 2022) and the NABL Nominating Committee (2021).
 She has also served as Chair of The Institute: Hybrid 2022, as Vice Chair of The Institute: Virtual 2021, and as a panelist at various NABL conferences.
 Marybeth received her B.S. in Biotechnology from Worcester Polytechnic Institute, her J.D. from Seton Hall University School of Law, and her LL.M. in Taxation from Georgetown University Law Center.

-Linda Wyman is NABL’s Chief Operating Officer.
-As COO, she is responsible for managing and overseeing all financial and business planning activities, human resource functions, the education, marketing, communications, and membership programs and the administrative functions of the NABL office.
-Linda serves as the staff liaison to the Board of Directors and all Board committees as well as the Diversity, Education, Issuer’s and In-House Counsel, and Publications Committees.
-Prior to joining NABL in 2010, Linda served for ten years as COO at the National Utility Contractors Association.
-Linda served as Vice President at the National Association of Industrial and Office Properties.
-She earned her B.A. in Political Science and her B.S. in Business & Finance from Mount Saint Mary’s University, Emmitsburg, Maryland.
+Dana Anaman is NABL’s Chief Operating Officer.
+As COO, she is responsible for managing and overseeing all financial and business planning activities, human resource functions, the education, marketing, communications, and membership programs, and the administrative functions of the NABL office.
+Dana serves as the staff liaison to the Board of Directors and all Board committees, as well as the Diversity, Education, Issuer’s and In-House Counsel, and Publications Committees.
+Prior to joining NABL in 2025, Dana served as COO at the National Association for Professional Insurance Agents and as Executive Director of PIA of Florida, a PIA affiliate.
+She earned her B.A. in Communications/Public Relations from Radford University in Radford, VA, and her MBA from University of Maryland Global Campus.
+She is also a proud Certified Association Executive (CAE).